XinxingZhang-Lab/ZhangLab/_members/Xinxing Zhang.md

 affiliation: University of Oklahoma Health Sciences Center
 aliases:
   - J. Zhang
   - Dr. Zhang
-links:
-  email: Xinxing-Zhang@ouhsc.edu

 ---

 Assistant Professor, Department of Cell Biology

+Email: Xinxing-Zhang@ouhsc.edu

 Xinxing’s laboratory investigates the neurobiology of homeostasis using C. elegans, especially the mechanisms that mediate water balance, cilia diseases, and other environmental stresses.